My name is Scott Charleboix. In this post, I’m going to tell you about me.

 My Pinterest Overview and Pinning Strategy

-I haven’t been blogging for a considerable long time (seven weeks or so).
-The amount of time on Pinterest is slightly more than I’ve been blogging.
+I’ve been blogging for seven months and have learned a considerable amount of information within that time-frame.
 Here’s a chart to show you my Pinterest progress (beginning July 31st when I had 0 followers).
 What the chart doesn’t show is that I have seven Pinterest Group Boards.
 I’m excited that very shortly I’ll have my first 100 followers so I’m right on track to have between 500 and 1,000 Pinterest followers by July 1st, 2021.
 My new goal is to have 1,000 Pinterest followers around the end of January 2022.

 Over the last three weeks, here’s the progress report from Tailwind and the number of Pinterest followers has grown to 140 (averaging nearly three new users per day).

 Notice, that there was a tremendous surge of users around the 15th of August.
 I think that’s largely due in fact to the time frame that I started concentrating on increasing the number of Pinterest Group Boards.
 Prior to that point, I only had 2 or 3 Group Boards, now I have 28 Group Boards and I’m shooting for a total of between 50 – 100 to have a well-rounded site that will virtually be able to cover the major pins I’m seeking to find.

 Here are the latest results from August 23rd to Sept 2, 2020 (with two months of blogging now).
 The number of Pinterest Group Boards is getting ready to approach 40.
 The estimated target date to reach at least 50 Group Boards is December which requires an average of three (3) Group Boards per month.